maxraustin/maxraustin.github.io/occultus.md

 ---

-If you are interested in trying out the game, the last build I released is here, which was originally intended for a Kickstarter idea that didn't pan out.
+If you are interested in trying out the game, the last public build I released is here, which was originally intended for a Kickstarter idea that didn't pan out.
 Windows 7+

 [Dropbox link](https://www.dropbox.com/s/yi03cndst1sdd7q/Occultus%20Kickstarter%20Build.zip?dl=0)